-This shocking clip from the 1989 current affairs show, "Today Tonight" on RTE, show how the 1980s recession hit the younger generations and families in Ireland, specifically in Ballinrobe, County Mayo.
+This 1989 clip from the Irish current affairs show "Today Tonight" on RTÉ shows how the 1980s recession hit the younger generations and families in Ireland, specifically in Ballinrobe, County Mayo.

-Reporter Jerry O'Callaghan says "Beside the convent a new community school is going up for all the town's third level students but will it be needed by the next generation?"
+In the clip, reporter Jerry O'Callaghan says: "Beside the convent, a new community school is going up for all the town's third-level students but will it be needed by the next generation?"

 "In the Leaving Certificate class at the CBS school in Ballinrobe Brother Edward Deeney principal, asks how many see their future in Ireland?
-Only 10 out of 43 say they will stay," the description reads.
+Only 10 out of 43 say they will stay," the description of the RTÉ clip reads.

 "Brother Edward Deeney says he is not surprised to see so many say they will leave the country.
 At the local girl's, secondary school vice principal Kathleen Ryder asks the pupils how many of them intend to stay in Ireland.
 Only 8 out of the 55 see themselves staying."